OpenApoc/OpenApoc/README_HOTKEYS.txt

   - For roads, switch between showing only tiles marked as "road", or to also include tiles marked with road direction
   - For hills, switch between showing only tiles marked as "road", or to also include tiles marked with hill direction

+Vehicle Equipment:
+- [Shift] makes item auto-equip into first available slot, or auto-remove to base stores

+Agent Equipment:
+* Usual selection controls apply, with option to de-select with right click as well
+- [Shift] makes item auto-equip into first available slot, or auto-remove to base stores / ground
+- [Ctrl] makes you remove clip when clicking on weapon
+- [1]...[0] applies equipment template to every selected agent
+- [Ctrl] + [1]...[0] remembers current agent's equipment set as a template

 Battlescape Mouse:
 * [Alt] When giving moving orders, makes unit keep facing to the target (making unit strafe or move backwards) When firing at a tile, makes the shot aim at the ground of the tile, rather than at unit's level